DeepGCNs: Making GCNs Go as Deep as CNNs: Acknowledgment

 \section{Acknowledgment}

 \fi

-The authors thank Adel Bibi for his help with the project.
+The authors thank Adel Bibi and Hani Itani for their help with the project.
 This work was supported by the King Abdullah University of Science and Technology (KAUST) Office of Sponsored Research through the Visual Computing Center (VCC) funding.
+We also thank the editors and reviewers for their constructive suggestions.

 \ifCLASSOPTIONcaptionsoff

 \fi